tomasrubin/specsimfts/README.md

 ### FAR(FI)MA processes with general autoregressive and moving average operators (integral operators specified by their kernels)

-The FARMA(4,3) process, being a special case of the FARFIMA(p,d,q) process with d=0, scrutinized in Example 4.3 in the paper is included as a demo file `demo_FARMA`.
-The code allows to include an arbitrary number of autoregressive and moving average operators defined as integral operators with given kernels, and to set the fractional integration parameter d in the interval (-0.5, 0.5).
+The FARMA(4,3) process, being a special case of the FARFIMA(p,d,q) process with d=0, scrutinized in Example 4.3 in the paper is included as a demo file `demo_FARMA.R`.
+The code is easy to modify and allows to include an arbitrary number of autoregressive and moving average operators defined as integral operators with given kernels, and to set the fractional integration parameter d in the interval (-0.5, 0.5).

 ```{r}
 library("specsimfts")